BTowersCoding/musicxml-parser/README.md

 # musicxml-parser

-A Clojure library designed to extract music data and spit out a sequence of maps, each representing a note and its attributes:
+A Clojure/Clojurescript library designed to extract music data and spit out a sequence of maps, each representing a note and its attributes:

 ```
 {:instrument "bass"